 Lyons Davidson’s Clinical Negligence team on NHS complaints

 Although most people are satisfied with the treatment they receive under the NHS, sometimes things can go wrong.
 Occasionally, treatment may cause you to suffer additional physical injury or sometimes psychological harm, in which case you may want to consider whether you would like a lawyer to investigate a potential clinical negligence claim on your behalf.
 Even if additional harm was not caused, you may still feel aggrieved and want to consider making a complaint about the treatment you received.
+How, then, do you go about making NHS complaints?

 If you are not happy with the NHS treatment you receive, whatever the type, you are entitled to make a complaint, have it investigated and receive a full response.
 At first, it is often best to raise your concerns with the person in charge of your treatment, whether that is your GP or a consultant.
 They should be able to discuss your concerns and may be able to give you an explanation of what happened.